CE-Programming/toolchain/examples/standalone/lcd_fade/readme.md

 ### LCD Fade Demo

-This demo demonstrates controlling the LCD backlight by fading in and out
+Controls the LCD backlight by fading in and out.

 ---

-This demo is a part of the C SDK Toolchain for use on the CE.
+This demo is part of the CE C SDK Toolchain.